top of page

 • 3 min read

-Understanding the difference between mobile notaries and office notaries helps you choose the right solution for your situation — especially in a region like Southwest Florida, where flexibility matters.
+Understanding the difference between mobile notaries and office notaries helps you choose the right option—especially in Southwest Florida, where flexibility matters.

-At Mobile Notaries of SWFL, we regularly assist clients who initially considered an office notary, only to realize a mobile notary was the better fit.
+At Mobile Notaries of SWFL, we often assist clients who initially considered an office notary, only to realize a mobile notary better fits their situation.

 What Is an Office Notary?

-An office notary is a notary public who performs notarizations from a fixed location, such as:
+An office notary operates from a fixed location, such as:

 • Banks